Lego DC Comics Super Heroes: Aquaman – Rage of Atlantis: Plot

-Back on Earth, Jessica is rescued by Mera who initially attempts to aid against the corrupted Atlanteans only to be corrupted herself.
-Escaping on a Red Lantern vehicle, Jessica makes it to a seaside fair where the Atlantean invasion begins.
-Jessica, Robin and Batgirl fend off the invading Atlanteans.
-Upon realizing that the entire world is watching her on the news, Jessica flees, but works up the courage to return when she sees Mera attempting to corrupt Batgirl and Robin.
-Using her power ring, Jessica defeats Mera and restores her to normal.
+Back on Earth, Jessica is rescued by Mera, who succumbs to the Red Lanterns' corruption.
+After escaping, Jessica makes it to a seaside fair in Star City where the Atlantean invasion begins.
+Upon realizing that the entire world is watching her on the news, Jessica flees, but she works up the courage to return when she sees Mera attempting to corrupt Batgirl and Robin.
+Jessica defeats Mera and restores her to normal.

 Elsewhere, the League attempt to return to Earth.
-They succeed in shutting down the Red Lantern factory and Gateway, but not before Fishy, Red Lantern Corps member Dex-Starr, and Red Lantern drones make their way through it.
-Upset for their failure, Lobo leaves.
-The League temporarily reopen the Gateway and return to Earth, but are defeated and imprisoned by Ocean Master and Atrocitus.
+They succeed in shutting down the Red Lantern factory and the Sea Gate, but not before Fishy, Red Lantern Corps member Dex-Starr, and Red Lantern drones go through it.
+Upset about their failure, Lobo leaves.
+The League temporarily reopen the Sea Gate and return to Earth, but are captured by Ocean Master and Atrocitus.
 However, Atrocitus reveals that he has been using Ocean Master.
-After he imprisons Ocean Master with The League, he reveals that he plans to drain Earth's water using a colossal straw-shaped weapon known as the Submerged Limitless Underwater Rapid Pump (S.L.U.R.P.).
+After he imprisons Ocean Master with the League, Atrocitus reveals that he plans to use a straw-like weapon called S.L.U.R.P. to drain Earth's water.

-Seeing the error of his ways, Ocean Master helps the League escape and protects them from the Red Lantern's light.
-Aquaman defeats Atrocitus and destroys the Red Lantern power battery with the Poseidon statue’s trident, undoing the effects of its light.
-After Aquaman reconciles with Mera, they, The League, Batgirl, Robin and Fishy attempt to destroy the S.L.U.R.P. but their effort.
-Lobo arrives to help, and they destroy the S.L.U.R.P. while Superman pushes the water that was drained back to Earth.
+Seeing the error of his ways, Ocean Master decides to help the League defeat Atrocitus.
+They use a key of phytoplankton that Aquaman summoned to escape and Ocean Master uses his scepter's magic to protect them from the Red Lantern's light.
+Aquaman manages to remove the Poseidon statue's trident.
+He uses it to defeat Atrocitus and destroy the Red Lantern power battery, undoing the effects of its light.
+After Aquaman reconciles with Mera, the League destroys S.L.U.R.P. with Lobo's assistance.

-With Atlantis peaceful once more, Ocean Master confesses that the law that dethroned Aquaman is fake.
-Ocean Master points out that even if it was real, Aquaman is worthy to rule Atlantis because he removed the Poseidon statue’s trident.
-After Aquaman becomes king of Atlantis again, Lobo captures Atrocitus and Dex-Starr, who heads to Oa to collect a bounty placed on them.
-As the League celebrates their victory over Atrocitus, Cyborg receives word that Gorilla Grodd is attacking Kathmandu, forcing them into action.
+After Superman returns the water to Earth, Ocean Master confesses that the law that dethroned Aquaman is actually fake.
+Ocean Master points out that even if it was real, Aquaman is still worthy to rule Atlantis because he was able to claim the trident.
+Lobo captures Atrocitus and Dex-Starr, who goes to Oa to collect a bounty that was placed on them.
+While the League celebrate their victory over Atrocitus, Cyborg's mobile Trouble Alert goes off, alerting the League that Gorilla Grodd is attacking Kathmandu and forcing them into action again.